 This program, called "Dream Class," is a continuation of the afterschool program for girls we facilitated late last year, but is focused on the older group of eight, pictured above, who have continued onto Standards 11 and 12 (equivalent of same grades in high school in the US) with a dream of going to college soon.

 It's a bold move considering most girls in India, especially those coming from poorer families like ours do, don't proceed past Standard 10.
 Instead, they usually get married and become housewives.

 More and more women growing up in India don't want to follow this traditional cultural paradigm of early marriage and service to household.
 They want to pursue their education first and even find employment, so as not to be financially dependent on their husbands.

-Exactly these were the reasons shared when I asked the new group why they're doing what they're doing.
+Exactly these were the reasons shared when I asked the new group why they're pursuing their education with such passion.